Heavy rain warnings for Northland, Auckland, Coromandel

 Get your brollies and raincoats ready New Zealand, wet weather is expected to drench most parts of the country for the next week.

-MetService has alerted a heavy rain warnings and watches for Northland, Auckland and the Coromandel for Sunday and Monday.
+MetService has alerted heavy rain warnings and watches for Northland, Auckland and the Coromandel for Sunday and Monday.

 "Heavy rain cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous," MetService said.